dev-academy-programme/orientation---Archived/README.md

 ## Get a head start
-We recommend you be familar with these tools/technologies
+We recommend you be familiar with these tools/technologies

 1. [Command line/Terminal](4-tools/terminal#practicing-the-command-line)
 2. [Typing and shortcuts](8-practice#typing-and-shortcuts)